 Don’t: ignoring the aspect of print.

 As the designs of the gradient logo can be a bit complex in comparison to simple black and white color designs.
-So, one has to make sure about the quality of the gradient he is designing so that the printed design is at its best quality and it doesn’t look distorted.
+So, one has to make sure the quality of the gradient logo is designed so that the printed design is at its best quality and it doesn’t look distorted.
 Editors like Adobe can help in resolving problems in this field.
 It is important to create a design of high quality from the start.

-The endpoint is that you are using gradients exclusively on your logo.
+The endpoint is that you are using logo gradient color exclusively on your website.
 You never know that the logo designed for your client’s company makes it to the top and then for different media platforms the same logo would be used so make sure the logo you design is very customizable and optimum in quality and uniqueness.
 Lastly, everything on your design should be relevant and professional.

-Few people think gradient can spoil the text or the main design of their logo.
-Well, this can only happen if you are not using the gradient in the correct manner.
+People think that using a gradient logo can spoil the text or the main design of their logo.
+Well, this can only happen if you are not using the design that is best gradient for logo in the correct manner.
 That’s why one should use it in a very subtle manner and not overdoing it so that the prime design doesn’t vanish or get shadowed.